 Calf Strength Test

 The image on the left shows the heel raise test.
 The heel raise test is used to determine if you have adequate strength in the calf muscles.
-Weakness may play a role in your pain.
+Weakness or poor tolerance of this movement may play a role in your pain.

-As a reference, a 40-49-year-old male should be able to complete 32 heel raises.
+As a reference, a 40-49-year-old male should be able to complete 32 heel raises without pain.